Ameriflux Core Site Project

 Much of our research is conducted in close assocation with the AmeriFlux network of research facilities distributed across the Americas.
 We operate one of the Core AmeriFlux sites supported by the U.S. Department of Energy through the Lawrence Berkeley National Laboratory (LBL).

-Visit Ohio State's Ameriflux Core Site Project website for more information about Ohio State's Olentangy River Wetland Research Park, the University of Michigan Biological Station and the Sylvania Wilderness and Recreation Area.
+Visit Ohio State's Ameriflux Core Site Project website for more information about Ohio State's Olentangy River Wetland Research Park, the University of Michigan Biological Station and the Old Woman Creek Wetland.

 Animal Movement - Movebank-Env-DATA

 We combine knowledge of environmental science, atmospheric and ecological modeling, and remote sensing data analysis to develop Env-DATA - an advanced tool for analysis of animal movement, part of Movebank.org.

 We continue to collaborate with movement researchers and innovate approaches for movement data analysis, modeling and data sharing.
 See for example our study about Zebra migration.
 And the Arctic Animal Movement Archive.